javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ## Global symbols

-As we've seen, usually all symbols are different, even if they have the same names.
+As we've seen, usually all symbols are different, even if they have the same name.
 But sometimes we want same-named symbols to be same entities.

 For instance, different parts of our application want to access symbol `"id"` meaning exactly the same property.

 To achieve that, there exists a *global symbol registry*.
 We can create symbols in it and access them later, and it guarantees that repeated accesses by the same name return exactly the same symbol.

-In order to create or read a symbol in the registry, use `Symbol.for(key)`.
+In order to read (create if absent) a symbol from the registry, use `Symbol.for(key)`.

 That call checks the global registry, and if there's a symbol described as `key`, then returns it, otherwise creates a new symbol `Symbol(key)` and stores it in the registry by the given `key`.